Contract Act 1872

 Sub agency can be created if principal allows expressively or implied or nature of business or customs of trade permits.

-sub agent is a person employed by the agent on the behalf of principal.
+A sub agent is a person employed by the agent on the behalf of principal.
 A principal is responsible for the acts of sub agent where sub agency is created properly and where sub agent represents his principal.

 Sub agent is answerable to agent and agent is an answerable to principal.
 Principal and agent are liable for the commission of fraud of the sub agent.
 A sub agent appointed by an agent without authority is not liability of principal and agent is sole responsible for his acts.